 Taking Cargotec’s climate goal from words to actions

 After announcing our Climate ambition of becoming a 1.5°C company, the real work to make this possible has initiated.
-Our sustainability team has analysed our current state and what needs to happen in order to reach our goal.
+In close cooperation with our business areas, Cargotec's sustainability team analysed our current state and what needs to happen in order to reach our goal.
 My conclusion is that the target can be achieved, but we are not there yet and need to continue innovating.

 In May 2020, Cargotec announced its climate goal: "Let’s reduce CO2 emissions at least 50 percent by 2030.
 This is critical for limiting global warming to 1.5 degrees."

 After setting the goal, it has also been externally validated by the Science Based Targets initiative, verifying that the emission reduction target is in line with the latest climate science to limit global warming to 1.5°C. Now the actual hard work on achieving the target is starting and that goes hand in hand with becoming a profitable, sustainable 1.5°C organisation.

 We wanted to avoid the risk of empty promises and really understand, where we stand today with our carbon footprint, and how far on the emission mitigation we can get with the currently known activities and technologies.

 This is why we have done a thorough “gap analysis” to give a good basis for our future R&D, innovation (including raw material choices and sourcing) and sales.
 The work has been carried out by Cargotec’s Business Areas and selected cross-organisational working groups since mid-August.

 In order to be successful in delivering the promise on our climate ambition, we need to find profitable ways in reducing our carbon footprint throughout the value chain.
 For our business to be sustainable, we naturally need to deliver on our financial targets.
 This means that we can’t sacrifice on the profit margins because of our climate targets.
 If investments are needed and being made, there needs to be an acceptable pay-back time - as with any other investment.